Data Types in JavaScript

 Numbers in JavaScript are used to represent both integers and floating-point numbers.
 For example, we can represent your age as a number.
 Numbers look like this: 1, 23, 10.50, 23.8990, etc.

 Like other languages like C, C++, Java, JavaScript language do not provide special or separate data types for integers and floating-point numbers.
+It does not make a difference between integer values and floating-point values.
+It considers all numbers as floating-point values.

 JavaScript language represents numbers by using the 64-bit floating-point format defined by the IEEE 754 standard.
 Let’s consider a very simple example program where we will assign some numeric values to variables.